jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

   - ``python3 -m venv .venv`` creates a virtual environment named ``.venv`` - you can use any name you want
-  - `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ is a python module for creating virtual environments, which is an isolated ``subfolder`` that holds any dependencies we install.
-It helps keep our dependencies for a specific project in the same place as the project
+  - `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ is a python standard library module for creating virtual environments
+  - a virtual environment is an isolated ``subfolder`` that holds any dependencies we install.
+It helps keep our dependencies for a specific project in the same place as the project, while isolating it from the source code and tests
   - ``source .venv/bin/activate`` or ``.venv/scripts/activate`` activates the virtual environment
-  - ``pip install --upgrade pip`` - upgrades ``pip`` the `python package manager <https://pypi.org/project/pip/>`_ to the latest version
+  - ``python3 -m pip install --upgrade pip`` - upgrades ``pip`` the `python package manager <https://pypi.org/project/pip/>`_ to the latest version
   - ``pip install --requirement requirements.txt`` installs any python libraries listed in ``requirements.txt``
-  - ``pytest-watch`` is a library that automatically runs tests when a change is made to our python files in the project
+  - ``pytest-watch`` is a library that automatically runs tests when a change is made to python files in the project

 * type ``pytest-watch`` in the terminal to run the tests and the terminal displays